OpenST/ost-wallet-sdk-react-native/README.md

 import {OstWalletSdk} from '@ostdotcom/ost-wallet-sdk-react-native';
 ```

-You would need to pass a new instance of the workflow callback implementation for each of the below methods.
+You will need to pass a new instance of the workflow callback implementation for each of the below methods.

 ### setupDevice
 This workflow needs userId and tokenId so setupDevice may be called after the user logs in to the application.
 Using a mapping between userId in OST Platform and the app user, you have access to userId and tokenId.